Introduction to planar image tracking

 Fill the frame with content

-The subject should occupy the entire frame as much as possible, minimizing blank areas.
+The subject should occupy as much of the frame as possible; minimize blank areas.

-The image should not be overly elongated, with the shorter side being at least 20% of the longer side.
+Avoid overly narrow images; the shorter side should be at least 20% of the longer side.

-Too large: unnecessary increase in memory overhead and computation time when generating Target data.
+Too large: Unnecessary memory overhead and increased computation time during Target data generation.